tonyliu7870/aws-lambda-configuration/README.md

 ## Why aws-lambda-configuration
 - Save you time for creating dynamoDB table, writing database I/O functions for every project.
-- Internal cache mechanism improves access time 2-10 times faster than directly get from DynamoDB.
+- Internal cache mechanism reduce redundant database access, hence lower dynamoDB capacity and lower cost.
-- A standardized way to access configuration.
+- A standardized way to access/manage/store configuration.
-- A trade-off solution between performance and running cost (propagation delay & access time vs running cost of professional configuration system)
+- A trade-off solution between performance and running cost (propagation delay & access time & cheap lambda execution cost vs high dynamoDB capacity vs running cost of professional configuration system)

 ## Cons
-- You need to accept a period of propagation delay after updating a config **IF** you use the cache mechanism to speed up access time (default expire time 300s)
+- You need to accept a period of propagation delay after updating a config **IF** you use the cache mechanism to save dynamoDB access cost (default expire time 300s)

 ## Preparation I (AWS Account & Key)
 You may skip this part if you already have and would like to keep using that access key/secret key.